 - Precompetitive collaboration.
 Much of the current work in drug discovery and development is in the most challenging therapeutic sectors, such as neurodegenerative, autoimmune, and inflammatory diseases.
 In addition, endemic outbreaks of antibiotic-resistant bacteria or viral infections—such as Ebola and Zika, many pediatric diseases, and some rare diseases—still lack consistent R&D efforts.
 Given the lack of complete knowledge of the pathogenesis of such maladies, it is essential that industry, government, and academe appreciate that neither domain is sufficient alone and that they must work together to achieve the needed breakthroughs.
 The breakthroughs must be approached through more focused and organized precompetitive collaborations involving industry, government, academia, and other groups.
 Recent examples of success in the preclinical and clinical spaces include the Accelerating Medicines Partnership (nih.gov/research-training/accelerating-medicines-partnership-amp) in the former and the Alzheimer’s Disease Neuroimaging Initiative (adni-info.org) in the latter.
-Such collaborations also hold promise of providing translational-science tools (such as organs-on-a-chip) that permit extrapolation of preclinical data to the clinic regarding both efficacy and
+Such collaborations also hold promise of providing translational-science tools (such as organs-on-a-chip) that permit extrapolation of preclinical data to the clinic regarding both efficacy and safety.

 Development of New Therapies